EdenKupe/anarchysf/pages/g/TheGlassFortress.md

 title: "Alain Bourret - The Glass Fortress"
 ---

-Disappointing French short, rather freely adapted from  Zamyatin's We, and stylistically derivative of La Jetée.
+Disappointing French short, rather freely adapted from  Zamyatin's _We_, and stylistically derivative of _La Jetée_.

 Noted on Facebook Anarchists and Science Fiction in  January 2017.